JSONB support for semi-structured data

 Use JSONB for user-defined data rather than sparse data.
 This works best for most data sets.
 For sparse data, use NULLable fields and, if possible, run on top of a compressed file system like ZFS.
 This will work better than a JSONB data type, unless the data is extremely sparse, for example, more than 95% of fields for a row are empty.

 When you index JSONB data across all fields, it is usually best to use a GIN (generalized inverted) index.
 In most cases, you can use the default GIN operator, like this:

 CREATE INDEX idxgin ON metrics USING GIN (data);

-Please note that this index only optimizes queries for which the WHERE clause
+This index only optimizes queries where the